ZAR

 Gauteng, Kruger and the North

-South Africa’s major safari destinations are mostly clustered in the country’s northern interior.
+The major safari destinations in South Africa are mostly clustered in the country’s northern interior.
 Foremost among these is the iconic Kruger National Park and bordering private reserves, which collectively protect a vast tract of low-lying bushveld that offers some of the finest Big Five viewing anywhere on the continent.

 (P.S.
 If you’re looking for Gauteng Accommodation Specials, we’ve got some great travel deals for you.)